vividos/UnderworldAdventures/uwadv/README.Developer.md

 Lua scripts are searched in the same way as other files, but first the ".lua" one is searched, then the ".lob".
-That allows for changes to ".lua" files while developing, but for releases the compiled ".lob" files inside ".uar" files are distributed only.
+That allows for changes to ".lua" files while developing, but for releases the compiled ".lob" files inside "uadata??.zip" files are distributed only.

 ## 4. Lua Scripting